 “The TRUTH about pet nutrition.”
 They go on to say “It’s important to understand what is myth or fact when making choices about what you feed your pet.”
 I agree Science Diet, it IS important for pet parents to understand what is myth or fact when making choices about pet food.
 So, let’s see what Science Diet’s myths and truths are…

-“Myth 1: Corn is just filler.”
-“Fact: A filler is an
+“Myth 1: Corn is just filler.”“Fact: A filler is an ingredient providing no nutritional purpose.
+Corn is NOT

 There are those that believe that everyone should not use any aversive when training a dog or doing behavioral modification.
 They believe operant and classical condition is the only way to go.